Campus WebsitesBoston, MA Valencia, Spain Berklee Online

 Due to limited spots in the program, students are encouraged to pay tuition as soon as possible.
 Once the program reaches full capacity, students depositing subsequently will be put on a wait-list.
 The Valencia summer programs office will get in contact with you with further information if you are put on a wait-list.

-If you have already made your tuition payment and would like to request a refund, you must send an email to email@example.com before the program start date.
-The last day to request a refund is June 24, 2016.
+If you have already made your tuition payment and would like to request a refund, you must send an email to email@example.com before May 1, 2019.
+The $3,845 tuition payment is not refundable after this date under any circumstances.
 Please note that the $50 registration fee is non-refundable.
-The $3,600 tuition payment is not refundable after the start of the program under any circumstances.

 Questions regarding your application fee or tuition payment may be sent to firstname.lastname@example.org, or you may call +34 96 333 2802.